Last update: Dec 4, 2018

 Move to the start/end of any scope

-You can toggle between any code block start/end, matching opening/closing brackets, or braces with ⌃M / Shift+Ctrl+M. This is very useful when you are working with heavy code that performs different actions like verbose controllers:
+You can toggle between any code block start/end, matching opening/closing brackets, or braces with ⌃M / Shift+Ctrl+M. This is very useful when you are working with heavy code that has a lot of blocks, hashes, and parameters:

 Navigating with bookmarks

-Shocking, but some users don’t know that RubyMine allows creating bookmarks and navigating to them.
+Shocking, but some users don’t know that RubyMine allows you to create bookmarks and navigate to them.
 Hit F3 / F11 to set a bookmark on a current line.
 If you want your bookmarks unique, set numbered or named bookmarks with ⌥F3 / Ctrl+F11.
 Then you can navigate to the bookmarks in your project with ⌘F3 / Shift+F11:

 Finally, don’t forget that you can always add or reassign shortcuts in Preferences / Settings | Keymap.